Best Typeform Alternatives in 2026: Free and Unlimited

 JotForm

-AntForms: free Typeform alternative with no response caps
+AntForms: the most generous free Typeform alternative

-• Question types — Text, email, choice, date, NPS, star rating, scale, rank, signature, file upload, matrix, contact info, address.
+• Question types: text, email, choice, date, NPS, star rating, scale, rank, signature, file upload, matrix, contact info, address.

 • AI assist in the builder to draft or refine questions.